dsf

 My Background

-I have been a civil and environmental engineer for 25 years.
+I have been a civil engineer and environmental specialist for 27 years.
 I have done a fair amount of environmental research, so I understand the academic papers on climate change that I have been reading for nearly a decade now.
-Click here for my vitae, my resume, list of accomplishments, and other information can be found under the MESA tab at Mesa Engineering, Melton Engineering and Homebuilders, personal info is under the tab Life is Good.
+Click here for my vitae, My resume, list of accomplishments, and other information can be found under the MESA tab at Mesa Engineering, Melton Engineering and Homebuilders, personal info is under the tab Life is Good.

 Climate Crisis